DOS MANOS PERU Travel and tours in Peru

 Weather and Climate in Peru

-To be well prepared for your travels to Peru, it is important to know what the climate is like.
-First and foremost, it’s important to know that the climate of Peru varies dramatically, as it we can find numerous microclimates throughout the country.
-Preparing for your trip to Peru will depend on if you are planning to visit the Andean highlands (Cusco, Puno, Arequipa), the coast (Lima, Trujillo, Ica, Nazca, Máncora), or the Peruvian jungle (Iquitos, Manu, Tambopata).
+To be well prepared for your travels to Peru, it is important to know what the weather in Peru is like.
+The climate of Peru varies dramatically due to the numerous microclimates throughout the country.
+Preparing for your trip to Peru will depend on whether you are planning to visit the Andean highlands (Cusco, Puno, Arequipa), the Peruvian coast (Lima, Trujillo, Ica, Nazca, Máncora), or the Peruvian jungle (Iquitos, Manu, Tambopata).

 Climate in the Peruvian Andes